 The noise of power tools and sledgehammers was matched by team encouragement as everyone pitched in to complete their project.
 By 12:00 noon our bright orange shirts were drenched dark with sweat and a few minor scrapes had been suffered.
 Lunch was catered by Firehouse Subs and we all took a break to observe what a difference we had made in just a few short hours.
 The afternoon team arrived to join us for lunch and break into four teams focused on new projects.

 Afternoon Team A was focused on pulling up dusty carpet and old nails from each bedroom and living room in the home.
 Pulling up the carpet was fairly easy, but the stripping and nails posed a greater challenge.
 Team B worked to clear the attic of cobwebs and trash.
 Team C continued clearing and demoing the bathroom tile, while Team D continued clearing the backyard.
 Our entire team remained diligent and by 4:00 p.m. we had completed all the day’s tasks and more!

-Temporary Accommodations as an organization has been a longtime supporter of Habitat for Humanity.
+Sedgwick’s temporary housing division as an organization has been a longtime supporter of Habitat for Humanity.
 In 2014 we received the coveted “Golden Hammer” award for our continuous support.
 This year, in addition to our employee’s time and talents, we were excited to be able to make a monetary donation of $10,000 to the Habitat organization itself.
 Philanthropy is defined as the giving of one’s time, talents and treasures, each as important as the last.
-TA is very proud to employ so many philanthropic individuals that feel driven to give back to our community.
+Sedgwick is very proud to employ so many philanthropic individuals that feel driven to give back to our community.
 The passion our team has for putting a safe roof over every family in America was as evident last Saturday as it has ever been.